mobify/mobify-data-guide/README.md

 -----------------

-# How big is this?
+## How much time would this takes?

+What happen if I need to go to interview / hackathon tomorrow?

-* Number of articles: 2
+* Number of articles (10-15 mins each): 2
-* Number of tutorials: 3
+* Number of tutorials (a few hours each): 4
-* Number of advance readings: 1
+* Number of advance readings (10-30 mins each): 2

+We recommend you at least go through the articles and take the:
+* `Python + Pandas` tutorial
+* setup your environment following [Setting up your data dojo](#setting-up-your-data-dojo)

 -----------------